-

 It’s been earned; he batted .308 with a .900 OPS at Triple-A Memphis this year.
 The flash of power at the Majors, though, has been a sight to be seen.

 Nootbaar was able to get back his first career home run ball, a pinch-hit bomb in Pittsburgh, by working an autographed swap with the fan who caught it.
-After the game, he said he wasn’t sure what he’d do with it -- he just might have to try to keep it out of the mouths of his two yellow labrador retrievers at home.
+After the game, he said he wasn’t sure what he’d do with it.
+He just might have to try to keep it out of the mouths of his two yellow labrador retrievers at home.
 His second home run ball?
 Well, that one already was fed to the fishes (or at least the fountains at Kauffman Stadium) 449 feet into right-center.
 Nootbaar waited 29 at-bats for his first big league bomb.
 Then he found two in consecutive games in which he racked up only one at-bat in each contest.

 “It's a great experience,” Nootbaar said.
 “Something I’ve always dreamed of, being in the big leagues.
 But now being able to help a team like this and get some experience out of it has been great.”